 Another problem with social media like Facebook is that it can become addictive and encourage spending too much time on the site itself.
-Such sites can be a big time waster when one's life should be spent on other activities - such as prayer, studying the word of God, etc. After all, if someone says, "I don't have time to pray or study the Bible," but finds an hour each day to visit Twitter, etc., that person's priorities are skewed.
-Using social sites can at times be beneficial or even good to a degree.
-But, if we spend too much time on them, it's wrong.
+Such sites can be a big time waster when one's life should be spent on other activities, such as prayer, studying the word of God, and so on.

-There is a third problem, though subtle, that social sites can feed into.
+There is a third problem, though subtle, that social sites like Facebook can feed.
 They can encourage interacting with others mainly or solely through electronic means rather than with face-to-face contact.
 Our relationships can become superficial if we primarily interact with people online and not in person.

-This scripture may have a dual meaning.
-It could refer to knowledge of the Bible increasing as the meaning of Daniel's prophecies became more clear over the centuries as they were fulfilled.
-But it could also refer to human knowledge in general increasing at a fast pace - a pace made possible by the computer revolution.
+The above verse in Daniel may have a dual meaning.
+It could refer to knowledge of God's holy word increasing and becoming clearer over the years.
+It could refer, however, to human knowledge in general increasing at a fast pace, a pace made possible by the computer revolution.
 Furthermore, since we now have relatively cheap transportation like cars and planes, people are literally running to and fro around the world.

 Many technological innovations become good or bad depending on how they are used, not because they exist of themselves.
 Even a gun can be beneficial, such as when it's used for hunting, but it is evil when used to murder someone.